 We’ve put together this list of our favorite travel apps designed for travelers who want to save money and travel smart.

-For the flexible or last-minute traveler, HotelTonight offers incredible deals on hotel rooms for same-day bookings (as well as bookings in the near future).
+For the flexible or last-minute traveler, HotelTonight offers incredible deals on hotel rooms for same-day bookings (as well as bookings in the near future—up 90 days out).
 The savings can be significant and every listing has photos and traveler reviews so you know exactly what you’re getting for the price.
+While they don't yet cover every destination around the world, HotelTonight is available in most major cities and tourist hotspots.
+One caveat: when you book you aren't guaranteed which room type you'll get, only that it'll fit two adults.

 If you’ve got a long layover or need somewhere to crash for a few hours during the day, the Dayuse app lets you access a selection of hotels where you can book a room with up to 75% off an overnight stay.
-You pay by the hour, and cancellation is free up until the last minute.
+You pay by the hour (but don't let that conjure up unsavory images; these are nice rooms at legit hotels), and cancellation is free up until the last minute.
+So next time you've got some time to kill between flights and don't want to just hang in the airport, it's worth checking to see what's available for a quick nap or quiet space to freshen up.

-Airbnb lets you book accommodations from a roster of over four million vacation home rentals in more than 191 countries.
-You’ll often find incredible accommodations ranging from villas to apartments to yurts for a fraction of the cost of a hotel booking and you can choose from the entire home or a private room in a shared space.
+Of course you've heard of Airbnb.
+It's one of the biggest travel companies on the planet, with millions of accommodations (and now experiences, too) around the world.
+Their easy to use app lets you book accommodations from a roster of over four million vacation home rentals in more than 191 countries.
+You’ll often find incredible accommodations ranging from villas to apartments to yurts for a fraction of the cost of a hotel booking and you can choose from the entire home or a private room in a shared space with lots of other filters too, like number of beds, air conditioning, pool, etc.

+Trying to get your finances in order so you can save more for future trips?
 Mint is one of the best free money management and financial tracking apps.
-It tracks all your info from your bank accounts, credit cards, bills, and investments in one place to show you where your money goes and how you can spend and save better.
+It tracks all your info from your bank accounts, credit cards, bills, and investments in one place to show you where your money goes and how you can spend and save better—whatever your priorities are.

-Acorns automatically invests the spare change from all your purchases with round-ups (rounding your purchase to the nearest dollar) or recurring investments.
+Saving money is hard.
+Acorns tries to make it a little easier by taking small amounts you'll hardly notice.
+The app automatically invests the spare change from all your purchases with round-ups (rounding your purchase to the nearest dollar) or recurring investments.
 Your money will go into a diversified smart portfolio built by experts so it’s an easy way to invest small amounts that can have a big impact over time.

-XE is a currency exchange app that lets you calculate prices with the currency converter and monitor up to 10 different currencies of your choice.
+How much is 10,000 Icelandic kronur in US dollars?
+If I exchange $50 US, how much should I get in Japanese yen?
+XE has you covered.
+This currency exchange app lets you calculate prices with the currency converter and monitor up to 10 different currencies of your choice.
 You’ll have a better understanding of what you’re spending and whether or not you’re getting ripped off in currency exchanges, plus you can use the app offline.

 The incredibly handy Gasbuddy app lets drivers find the nearest gas station with the lowest-priced gas.
 Even using this app day-to-day could save you a few hundred dollars per year on gas if you drive frequently, and that’s a lot of vacation savings.

-Zipcar is another car rental service that lets you locate vehicles in your area to rent by the hour or day in the US, UK, Costa Rica, Taiwan, Iceland, Turkey, and Canada.
+Zipcar is similar to Getaround.
+It's another car rental service that lets you locate vehicles in your area to rent by the hour or day but it's available in a lot more places, including in the US, UK, Costa Rica, Taiwan, Iceland, Turkey, and Canada.
 Gas, insurance, mileage, and parking is included in your reservation so there are no surprise fees and it’s easy to have the car only when you need it.

+Need a ride but don't want your own wheels?
 BlaBlaCar is a global long-distance carpooling service that lets you ride along with a driver who is going the same way and contribute to gas expenses.
-It’s a more modern, safer, and more convenient version of hitchhiking, and you might make a buddy in the process.
+It’s great for places where bus service or train service is limited.
+It's basically a more modern, safer, and more convenient version of hitchhiking, and you might make a buddy in the process.

-Lyft is a ridesharing service that lets you request a ride straight from the app, get picked up by a trusted community driver, and then get dropped off at your destination at a more affordable rate than a taxi.
-Note: Lyft is only available in the United States (at the moment).
+You've probably heard of Lyft, the ridesharing service that lets you request a ride straight from the app, get picked up by a trusted community driver, and then get dropped off at your destination.
+The rates are often more affordable than a taxi, you'll know the fare in advance, you can pre-schedule pickup, and there are built-in safety features.
+Note: Lyft is only available in the United States and Canada (at the moment).

-Uber is the pioneer of ridesharing apps and is arguably more popular than Lyft (perhaps because it’s global).
+Uber is the other famous name in ridesharing.
+It was the pioneer of ridesharing apps and is arguably more popular than Lyft (perhaps because it’s global).
 It’s particularly handy while traveling because you can track the route via the app so you never have to worry about a driver trying to take you the long way for a higher fare.

 MyTaxi is Europe’s biggest licensed taxi app (available in 100+ cities, including many where Uber doesn’t operate), allowing you to book, track, and pay for a taxi directly in-app.
 You can book in advance and get fare estimates for your journey.